Underwater Fetish

 Overview

-Aquaphilia is a form of sexual fetishism in which arousal attaches to water and to watery environments (most distinctively the experience of being immersed in or beneath it, in settings such as swimming pools, baths, showers, or open water.
+Aquaphilia, also called an underwater fetish, is a form of sexual fetishism in which arousal attaches to water and to watery environments, most distinctively the experience of being immersed in or beneath it, in settings such as swimming pools, baths, showers, or open water.
 Wikipedia defines it as an interest in "images of people swimming or posing underwater, and sexual activity in or under water."
-For some the focus is the sensory and aesthetic quality of water itself) buoyancy, the play of light, the muffled quiet of being submerged; for others it shades into attraction to swimwear, wet clothing, or the imagery of swimmers and divers.
+For some the focus is the sensory and aesthetic quality of water itself: buoyancy, the play of light, the muffled quiet of being submerged.
+For others it shades into attraction to swimwear, wet clothing, or the imagery of swimmers and divers.
 A subset combines immersion with breath-holding, which moves the interest into genuinely hazardous territory and is its principal safety concern.
 This article is descriptive and non-explicit.

 History & origins